Five Ways to Start Your Research

 • AND, OR, NOT – Use Boolean operators (must be in all caps) to focus your search.

-• Example: book musical AND Andrew Lloyd Webber AND Cats
+• Example: Andrew Lloyd Webber AND Cats

 • Example: Sondheim NOT Follies